factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/snapshotting.md

 The SnapshotCache by default only keeps the last version of a particular snapshot, and deletes it after 90 days of being unused.
 See [Properties](/setup/properties)

-### Serials
+### Revisions

 When a projection class is changed (e.g. a field is renamed or its type is changed), depending on the Serializer, there will be a problem with deserialization.
-In order to rebuild a snapshot in this case a "serial" is to be provided for the Projection.
+In order to rebuild a snapshot in this case a "revision" is to be provided for the Projection.
-Only snapshots that have the same "serial" than the class in its current state will be used.
+Only snapshots that have the same "revision" than the class in its current state will be used.

-Serials are declared to projections by adding a `@ProjectionMetaData(serial = 1L)` to the type.
+Revisions are declared to projections by adding a `@ProjectionMetaData(revision = 1L)` to the type.